Carl0sL0pez03/RealEstateApi/README.md

 A Postman folder is added where all the methods are located.

+## Usage

+- Create a user and login to get an authenticity token.
+- Use the token to be able to consume Property methods.

 ## Security Measures

 - JWT Authentication: All endpoints are protected using JWT, with token expiration and signature validation.